karlsune/portfolio-site/docs/README.md

 ## License

 This project is licensed under the GNU GPLv3 license.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE.md](docs/LICENSE.md) for more details.

 ## Disclaimer